cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/_index.md

 ### Spiral Dynamics is not established science

 As far as I can tell Spiral Dynamics has not yet been subjected to serious, sustained scientific review.
 The theory is just now gaining attention, so I think getting that review is just a matter of time, but in the meantime we need to be very careful in the claims we make.
 That is why I am so careful to tie the major stages to well recognized historical periods.
 That seems like a solid foundation to build on.
-I have done a lot of historical research to make sure what I say is accurate and I will correct whenever someone points out an error.
+I have done a lot of historical research to make sure what I say is accurate and I will correct any errors people find.
 But more than a theory I think we need a story that explains how we got here.
 Spiral Dynamics does that well.

 ### There are different interpretations